Juless89/python-tutorials/EXIF/tutorial.md

 #### Setup
-Download the files from [Github](https://github.com/Juless89/eos-tutorials/tree/master/01).
-There are 4 files.
-The code is contained in `exif.py` the other 3 files are images which can be used to test the code on. `exif.py` takes 1 argument which is the filename for the image.
+Download the files from [Github](https://github.com/Juless89/python-tutorials/tree/master/EXIF).
+There are 6 files.
+The code is contained in `exif.py` the other 5 files are images which can be used to test the code on. `exif.py` takes 1 argument which is the filename for the image.
+In addition, the argument `analysis` is used to perform a model analysis on all the images.

 Run scripts as following:
 `> python exif.py 1.jpg`